 Turn back the clock for $3.

 Maybe that’s the irony when it comes to makeup and women over 40.
 Updating our routines will give us the confidence to feel even better about ourselves, so that we really don’t care what anyone thinks about us and our makeup choices.
-In other words, Do follow these guidelines if they ring true to you!
-But above all, to thine own bad-ass mature self, be true!
+In other words, follow these guidelines if they ring true to you — but above all, to thine own bad-ass mature self, be true!

 This essay was written by Kelly Dwyer, a published novelist, playwright, and freelance writer.